-https://casetext.com/statute/california-codes/california-health-and-safety-code/division-23hospital-districts/chapter-9-pajaro-valley-health-care-district/section-324985-pajaro-valleyhealth-care-district-formed.
+https://casetext.com/statute/california-codes/california-health-and-safety-code/division-23-hospital-districts/chapter-9-pajaro-valley-health-care-district/section-324985-pajaro-valley-health-care-district-formed.

-Who will vote on Measure N?
+Who will vote on this bond measure?

-People who live within the boundaries of the Pajaro Valley Health Care District will vote on Measure N. They will receive materials from the election department in their county, which are generally sent out in early February.
+People who live within the boundaries of the Pajaro Valley Health Care District will vote.
+They will receive materials from the election department in their county, which are generally sent out in early February.
 Visit the county election department online for more information: Santa Cruz County: votescount.santacruzcountyca.gov and Monterey County: montereycountyelections.us.

-What will happen if Measure N does not pass?
+What will happen if the proposed measure does not pass?

-If Measure N doesn't pass, our hospital will continue to struggle to adequately maintain the building and equipment.
+If the proposed measure doesn't pass, our hospital will continue to struggle to adequately maintain the building and equipment.
 Major repairs will need to be postponed and, as a result, will be more expensive to make.
 Over \$3 million each year will continue to be spent in rent payments instead of on healthcare services for our community.
-Local residents will continue to go to other hospitals for certain healthcare services, which will not serve them well to have to travel, and will mean healthcare revenues leave our community.
+Local residents will continue to go to other hospitals for certain healthcare services, which will not serve them well and will mean healthcare revenues leave our community.